Home / Resume / Healthcare / CNA Resume

 After

-Recorded vital signs, blood glucose levels, and intake/output measurements for all assigned patients every 4 hours, with 100% on-time documentation in PointClickCare and immediate escalation of critical values to charge nurse.
+Recorded vital signs, blood glucose levels, and intake and output (I&O) measurements for all assigned patients every 4 hours, with on-time EHR charting in PointClickCare and escalation of critical values to the charge nurse.

 Before